 The main problem with WordPress page builders is bloat.
-If you look at the code generated by these page builders you will see so much bloat code being added on the webpage which the web browser needs to parse to show the web page.
-Also, when any problem happens in future it becomes really difficult to figure out the exact origin of the problem due to all these bloat and garbage code.
+If you look at the code generated by these page builders you will see so much bloat code being added to the webpage which the web browser needs to parse to show the web page.
+Also, when any problem happens in the future it becomes really difficult to figure out the exact origin of the problem due to all this bloat and garbage codes.

-You will see so much unnecessary classes HTML child trees being used in these page builders that sometimes it makes us think why.
-Moreover, as page builders uses a generic approach for all, you can’t do conditional loading of scripts and styles.
-In most of the time you will see a website using these page builders are loading so many styles and scripts on a webpage but most of them are not needed on that page.
+You will see so much unnecessary classes of HTML child trees being used in these page builders that sometimes it makes us think why.
+Moreover, as page builders use a generic approach for all, you can’t do conditional loading of scripts and styles.
+Most of the time, you will see a website using these page builders loading so many styles and scripts on a webpage but most of them are not needed on that page.
 But the browser needs to parse them all.

 Impossible to Scale Up

-Most of the times people make a website with only the features they need at that point and as their business grows, they start asking for new features on their website.
-Now on a page-builder based website, it is almost impossible to do custom programming element as most of the items are coming from a page builder element.
-So, if you wouldn’t have used a page builder you can write some PHP code for that page to do as many custom things you want.
-You can run custom query loops for your custom post types, do as many custom checking and programming you want to do without any issue if you didn’t use a page-builder and instead just used WordPress native features and best coding practises.
+Most of the time people make a website with only the features they need at that point and as their business grows, they start asking for new features on their website.
+Now on a page-builder-based website, it is almost impossible to do custom programming elements as most of the items are coming from a page-builder element.
+So, if you wouldn’t have used a page builder you can write some PHP code for that page to do as many custom things as you want.
+You can run custom query loops for your custom post types, and do as many custom checking and programming as you want to do without any issues if you didn’t use a page-builder and instead just used WordPress native features and best coding practices.

-As people make sites using page-builders they often overlook how the website looks on a smaller screen.
-This leads to really bad looking website for mobile devices.
-We have seen so many WordPress websites which looks good on a desktop but really bad on mobile devices.
+As people make sites using page builders they often overlook how the website looks on a smaller screen.
+This leads to a really bad-looking website for mobile devices.
+We have seen so many WordPress websites which look good on a desktop but really bad on mobile devices.
 This mainly happens due to the nature of customization options in page builders.
-As most page builders gives you option to change the style on the page builder itself, you are not writing custom CSS for those elements and on smaller screens these elements look really bad.
+As most page builders give you option to change the style on the page builder itself, you are not writing custom CSS for those elements and on smaller screens, these elements look really bad.

 Sudden Website Breaking

-Another problem we have seen with websites using page-builders are many times when you update your theme or page builder plugin, suddenly some parts of the web page stop working due to some issue or bug somewhere on your website of in the page builder.
-But it is so hard to find out from where the error actually coming from that you will tear your hair out in order to find it.
+Another problem we have seen with websites using page builders is many times when you update your theme or page builder plugin, suddenly some parts of the web page stop working due to some issue or bug somewhere on your website or in the page builder.
+But it is so hard to find out where the error actually coming from that you will tear your hair out in order to find it.

-Alternatively, if you would have used WordPress native solutions and programming, it would have directly told you from where the problems are coming from and the development team can easily fix it instead of spending hours to figure out what is causing the issue.
+Alternatively, if you would have used WordPress native solutions and programming, it would have directly told you where the problems are coming from and the development team can easily fix them instead of spending hours to figure out what is causing the issue.

-Due to the lots of dependency and bloaty code structure often times page builders have some security loop holes.
-Moreover, due to the fear of breaking website, many website owners don’t update their themes or page builder plugins which make those websites even more vulnerable to security threats.
-We have seen many websites with page builder getting hacked just because the website owner didn’t update the theme and plugins in fear of breaking the website.
+Due to the lots of dependencies and bloaty code structure often times page builders have some security loopholes.
+Moreover, due to the fear of breaking websites, many website owners don’t update their themes or page builder plugins which makes those websites even more vulnerable to security threats.
+We have seen many websites with page builders getting hacked just because the website owner didn’t update the theme and plugins for fear of breaking the website.

 What do We Use on Our Projects?

-On all of our web projects we strictly follow the WordPress coding guidelines and tend to use a hand few plugin as installing a plugin means adding a third-party dependency.
+On all of our web projects, we strictly follow the WordPress coding guidelines and tend to use a hand few plugins as installing a plugin means adding a third-party dependency.
 Also, to ensure our clients can easily edit the content of their website, we create several Gutenberg blocks so that they can easily use them inside the native WordPress editor.

 Why Some People Hate Gutenberg?